 Through EkoLakay, SOIL’s household toilet social business pilot, customers pay a small monthly fee for a locally-made EcoSan toilet in their home, which is serviced by SOIL each week.
 The service includes collecting full waste receptacles and replacing them with empty sanitized ones, as well as replenishing a supply of cover material (used for “flushing” a dry toilet).
 Want to learn more?
 Check out this page about SOIL’s dedication to innovation.

 EkoMobil is SOIL’s portable toilet social business pilot.
 Using both traditional portable toilets retrofitted to use EcoSan, as well as original models made with local supplies, SOIL provides safe, dignified EcoSan toilets and waste treatment services for community events, construction sites, and other activities around Haiti.
 These toilets help SOIL earn revenue critical for operating public toilets while also demonstrating the desirability of EcoSan toilets to a larger market base in Haiti.
-Please contact SOIL to request a quote for EkoMobil rentals for your event.

 - SOIL continues to provide humanitarian relief in some of Haiti’s most vulnerable communities – notably those that have been particularly impacted by the cholera epidemic.